Friday, June 08, 2018

 Two Hours in Zurich, Switzerland

 Our return flight by Swiss Air from Florence to Singapore on 26 May 2018 has a transit stopover in Zurich.
-Soon after our flight landed at Zurich International Airport at about 3.30pm, we decided to spend a couple of hours in Zurich city before proceeding our flight back to Singapore.
-We took a train straight from the airport to the main train station in Zurich.
+Soon after our flight landed at Zurich International Airport at about 3.30pm, we decided to spend a couple of hours in Zurich city before resuming our flight back to Singapore.
+We took the train straight from the airport to the main train station in Zurich.

 Zurich knows how to promote the city.
-Upon arrival at the airport, visitors are greeted by Roger Federer in "person".
+Upon arrival at the airport, visitors are greeted by their national tennis icon, Roger Federer in "person".

 With limited time, we could only do a walking tour around the old city from the main train station.
 The city, as least the part we visited is cyclists and pedestrian friendly.
 We only saw public transport and very minimal private vehicles plying the road.